ipld/js-ipld/README.md

 > The JavaScript implementation of the IPLD, InterPlanetary Linked-Data

-## Project Status
+## Project Status <!-- omit in toc -->

 This project is considered stable, but alpha quality implementation.
 The IPLD strategy for persistence and integration with IPFS has evolved since this package was created.
 This package will be deprecated once the new strategy is fully implemented.
 You can read more about the new strategy in [Issue #260](https://github.com/ipld/js-ipld/issues/260)

 [**IPLD Team Management**](https://github.com/ipld/team-mgmt)

-## Tech Lead
+## Tech Lead <!-- omit in toc -->

 [Volker Mische](https://github.com/vmx)

-## Lead Maintainer
+## Lead Maintainer <!-- omit in toc -->

 [Volker Mische](https://github.com/vmx)

-## Table of Contents
+## Table of Contents <!-- omit in toc -->

 - [Install](#install)
 - [Usage](#usage)